 How Can a Treatment Center Support Detox?

-Obtaining a diagnosis or treatment for co-occurring disorders
+- Address a dual diagnosis or co-occurring disorder

-Medical detox is the first step toward treating a methamphetamine addiction.
+Our inpatient medical detox program is the first step toward treating a methamphetamine addiction.
 Before individuals can move on with their lives, they have to learn how to detox from ice.
 At the treatment center, patients get the medical support and treatment options that they need to begin their sobriety.

 No one deserves to deal with the pain or stress of an addiction.
 If you or a loved one is addicted to drugs or alcohol, help is available.
 An affordable detox for loved ones in Florida is the best way to start your journey toward long-term sobriety.
 To begin your road to recovery, call Serenity House Detox at 866-294-5306.